Video introduction by Professor Michel Veuthey, President of CUHD.

 Structure of the course

 The approach taken in this course could be characterized as “holistic”, as it seeks to consider trafficking in its entirety, taking the complex implications of trafficking into account.
 This approach analyzes relevant economic factors and migration policies, considering the profound evolution of gender roles and relationships.
 From this perspective, exploitation, sexual or otherwise, is at the center of trafficking.

 This course strives to offer the reader a professional and practical instrument for counteracting trafficking and supporting victims.
 It does so by promoting three fields of action:

-- Prevention of conditions (poverty, inequality, familial abuse) favoring the involvement of the women in trafficking;
+- Prevention of conditions favoring trafficking (poverty, inequality, familial abuse);

 - Assistance to victims, supporting their physical and psychological rehabilitation and assisting them in social reintegration;